Structured Interviews: Configuration and Best Practices

 For each question, the AI follows this pattern:

-1. Asks the question exactly as written in the guidelines
+- Asks the question exactly as written in the guide

 The AI will not:

-• Add questions that aren't in the guidelines
+- Add questions that aren't in the guide

 Closing